Login or register Large RSS Icon

 }

-Adding the "external_dependencies" table will make LuaRocks search for the external dependencies in its lookup path (on Unix the defaults are /usr/local and /usr; on Windows, which doesn't have a standard for development trees, you'll probably have to specify yourself through the config file or the command-line when invoking "luarocks").
+Adding the "external_dependencies" table will make LuaRocks search for the external dependencies in its lookup path (on Unix the defaults are /usr/local and /usr; on Windows, which doesn't have a standard for development trees, you'll probably have to specify it yourself through the config file or the command-line when invoking "luarocks").
 We give a hint to LuaRocks, the libdate.h header, so it can test whether the development package is really there (on many Linux distros, one needs to install "-dev" packages in order to have all headers and libraries needed for compilation available, so header files are a good hint).
 In this case, for example, it would look for /usr/local/include/libdate.h and /usr/include/libdate.h on Unix.
 If you (or your users) have LibDate installed elsewhere, it's always possible to tell LuaRocks so through the command-line, passing for example LIBDATE_DIR=/opt/libdate as an argument.

 When LuaRocks succeeds finding an external dependency, it creates special variables for it which can be used in incdirs and libdirs fields.
 The example above shows two such variables, LIBDATE_INCDIR and LIBDATE_LIBDIR being use.
 It's important to always pass those variables: if LibDate happened to be in the system lookup path of your compiler, compilation would succeed without those variables, but they would fail in a user's system where they are somewhere else, such as in the LIBDATE_DIR=/opt/libdate example given earlier.